JayOnTape/SourceNite/README.md

 >
 > - Basic Aiming System.

-# LEGAL DISCLAIMER
+# LEGAL DISCLAIMER!
-> Portions of the materials used are trademarks and/or copyrighted works of Epic Games Inc. All rights reserved by Epic Games!
-This material is not Official nor is it endorsed by Epic!
+> Portions of the materials used are trademarks and/or copyrighted works of Epic Games Inc. All rights reserved by Epic Games Inc!
+This material is not official nor is it endorsed by Epic Games!